ymanluk/scratchspace/week12/SDKenhancement2.md

 ![Clean UI](12_11.png "Clean UI")

 ### Very minor issue
-The buffer layer is not very visible in dark vector basemap but no issues in gray vector basemap.
+The buffer layer is not very visible in dark vector basemap but no issues in gray vector basemap.\
-Possible solution: Use gray vector basemap instead; try to reorder the layers; changing the colors.
+Possible solution: Use gray vector basemap instead; try to reorder the layers; changing the colors.\
-Currnet solution: just show the gray vector basemap as default.
+Currnet solution: due to time constraints, just show the gray vector basemap as default for now.
 ![Dark map minor issue](12_9.png "Dark map minor issue")
 ![Gray map no issue](12_10.png "Dark map minor issue")